 Many constructions involving equational theories, including uber-flower (co-)evaluation, depend on having a decision procedure for provable equality in the theory.
 A decidable equational theory is said to have a decidable {\it word problem}.
 The word problem is obviously semi-decidable: to prove if two terms (words) $p$ and $q$ are equal under equations $E$, we can systematically enumerate all of the (usually infinite) consequences of $E$ until we find $p = q$.
 However, if $p$ and $q$ are not equal, then this enumeration will never stop.
 In practice, not only is enumeration computationally infeasible, but for uber-flower (co-)evaluation, we require a true decision procedure: an algorithm which, when given $p$ and $q$ as input, will always terminate with ``equal'' or ``not equal''.
 Hence, we must look to efficient, but incomplete, automated theorem proving techniques to decide word problems.

-The FQL tool provides a built-in theorem prover based on Knuth-Bendix completion~\cite{Knuth:1970a}: from a set of equations $E$, it attempts to construct a system of rewrite rules (oriented equations), $R$, such that $p$ and $q$ are equal under $E$ if and only if $p$ and $q$ rewrite to syntactically equal terms (so-called \emph{normal forms}) under $R$.
+The CQL tool provides a built-in theorem prover based on Knuth-Bendix completion~\cite{Knuth:1970a}: from a set of equations $E$, it attempts to construct a system of rewrite rules (oriented equations), $R$, such that $p$ and $q$ are equal under $E$ if and only if $p$ and $q$ rewrite to syntactically equal terms (so-called \emph{normal forms}) under $R$.
 We demonstrate this with an example.
-Consider the equational theory of groups, on the left, in figure~\ref{bendix}.
-Knuth-Bendix completion yields the rewrite system on the right in figure~\ref{bendix}.
+Consider the equational theory of groups, on the left, in Figure~\ref{bendix}.
+Knuth-Bendix completion yields the rewrite system on the right in Figure~\ref{bendix}.
 To see how these rewrite rules are used to decide the word problem, consider the two terms $(a^{-1} \ast a) \ast (b \ast b^{-1})$ and $b \ast ((a \ast b)^{-1} \ast a)$.